bzamanlooy/LDP-Sampling-Public-data/Readme.md

 # Locally Private Sampling with Public Data
-The manuscript is available as Locally_Private_Sampling_with_Public_Data.pdf on this GitHub repository."
+The manuscript is available as Locally_Private_Sampling_with_Public_Data.pdf on this GitHub repository.

 ## Installation
 Install requirements.